 In the last 20 years, the mammalogy collection at the Florida Museum has undergone rapid growth and expansion.
-Between 1979 and the present, the collection has doubled, increasing from 14,000 to over 34,000 specimens.
-In the last 10 years, we have acquired the University of Miami’s cetacean collection and the U.S. Fish and Wildlife Service’s manatee collection.
+Between 1979 and the present, the collection has more than doubled, increasing from 14,000 to over 35,000 specimens.

-The mammalogy collection has over 34,000 catalogued specimens.
+The mammalogy collection has over 35,000 catalogued specimens.
 It consists primarily of skins, skulls, and skeletons.
 There are over 200 large tanned skins, and 18% of the collection (approximately 6,300 specimens) has been preserved in fluid.
 Small mammals predominate, primarily rodents and bats of the southeastern USA, the Caribbean, middle and South-America.
-A small mammal survey of Pakistan in the 1990’s contributed over 3,000 rodents and insectivores.
+A small mammal survey of Pakistan by former curator Charles Woods in the 1990’s contributed over 3,000 rodents and insectivores.

-The collection continues to grow due to current research projects, donations from individuals and collaborative institutions, and through wildlife rehabbers.
+The collection continues to grow due to current research projects, donations from individuals and collaborative institutions, and through wildlife rehabilitation organizations.

 The Florida Museum mammal collection is primarily a research collection, but experiences a broad range of uses beyond this primary function.
 It is used as a: